 Lung cancer is the number one cause of cancer-related death in both men and women, killing more Americans each year than colon, breast, and prostate cancers combined.
-Every year, over 200,000 Americans are diagnosed with lung cancer and about 160,000 die from it.
+But there is hope.
+The number of new lung cancer cases is decreasing, in part due to people quitting smoking.
+And the number of people dying from lung cancer is also decreasing due to new and better treatments and due to finding lung cancer early through lung cancer screening.

 What is lung cancer screening?